dotnet-presentations/letslearn-dotnet-aspire/workshop/5-components.md

 ## Summary
 In this section, we added a Redis component to the App Host and integrated output caching in the API.
 We saw how the response was cached in the Redis cache and how the second request was much faster than the first one.
 We also saw how to use Redis Commander to manage the Redis cache.

 There are many more components available that you can use to integrate with your services.
-You can find the list of available components [here](https://learn.microsoft.com/dotnet/aspire/fundamentals/components-overview?tabs=dotnet-cli#available-components).
+You can find the list of available components [in the .NET Aspire documentation](https://learn.microsoft.com/dotnet/aspire/fundamentals/components-overview?tabs=dotnet-cli#available-components).

 A natural next step would be to integrate a database or leverage Azure Redis Cache as a hosted solution.
 Components for these and more are available on NuGet.